By Gilly Carr

 I have no documentary proof of my imprisonment … when I came home … I weighed only 4 stone and 13 lbs [69 pounds / 31kg].
 After leaving France I was taken to various prison camps including big prisons in Gotteszell, Nuremburg, Dresden, first stopping place was Breslau where we were assembling some sort of electrical cones with a lot of wires and were there for about six months, then we were moved on to Bautzen prison camp where we used to go out to a sort of cotton mill to work constantly under armed guard but we were driven so hard with only about half a cup of food, whatever it was, and one slice of bread a day, with the consequence my right [missing word] got really bad, exactly what I do not know, but finally they decided they would have to take me to the civilian hospital in Bautzen where they opened it up from elbow to under arm and in front shoulder I was in hospital for about eight weeks but when I finally returned to the camp I could not use my arm at all, in fact the doctor said it was finished, I do use it now but I cannot do all I would like to be able to do, as sometimes I suffer quite a lot with it especially in bed at night I cannot bear the weight of bed covers on it.
 Finally I ended up in Leipzig in a big prison with all nationalities where the Americans finally released me I had to wait about three weeks before I could get transport back to France and then another 3 or 4 weeks before getting back to England.

 In terms of records kept at the International Tracing Service (ITS), there is evidence that she was in the women’s prison of Gotteszell from 28 April 1944 to 27 June 1946 – the latter date clearly indicates the intended end of her sentence.
-It shows us that she was in France for no more than a month, and that she was removed from this prison to carry out forced labour.
+It shows us that she was in France for 9 days, and that she was removed from this prison to carry out forced labour.
 However, information at the ITS is limited, and for further information we must turn to the Saxony Archive.
 This shows that as early as 2 May 1944 Evelina was moved from Gotteszell to Kirshau-Bautzen Prison, arriving there on 5 May 1944.
 Whether she had been in transit in Nuremburg has not been established.
 Evelina was in hospital (as we’ve seen, with problems with her right arm) from 8 October 1944 to 15 November 1944, which resulted in a new end-of-punishment date (from 27 June 1946 to 3 August 1946).
 After this she was declared unfit for work and needing further medical attention.
 She was then transferred to Dresden on 30 December 1944, and then on 3 January 1945 was taken to Leipzig-Kleinmeusdorf Women’s Prison, arriving there on 6 January.
 On 23 March 1945 Evelina was moved to Kirschau-Bautzen Prison, where she was still declared not fit for work.
 It seems that Evelina was back in Leipzig by the end of the war because orders exist to release her on 19 April 1945, one day after US troops liberated the city.

 Evelina’s grandson was also able to share an anecdote about the song his grandmother composed.
 He said that his uncle told him that ‘people used to whistle Gran’s song in the street and nod and smile knowingly when someone coming the other way would whistle it back.’